tienhv/facebook_data_scraping/README.md

-# Facebook Data Scraping
+# Facebook Data Scraping - Download Photo from your friend's Facebook profile

-## Download Photo from your friend's Facebook profile
+## Why I created this

 This is a side project that was quickly developed while I'm working on my Face Recognition project.
 The Face Recognition project requires a lot of face images for the training and testing purposes.
 And I was too lazy to save each image from Facebook to my computer so I created this tool to help me with the automatic crawling.